millionhz/cplusplus-notes/README.md

 ## Function Overloading

-It is essentially having multiple definitions of a function with different parameters, but **same return type**.
+Function overloading is having multiple functions declarations with the **same name** but **different parameters**.

+You cannot overload function declarations that differ only by return type (the parameters must also differ).

 ```cpp
 int add(int a, int b)